gallandarakhneorg/labmanager/docs/editpersonalinfo.md

 * `Gravatar identifier`: the identifier of the person on [Gravatar](http://gravatar.com).
 Gravatar is a online platform for stored and shared photo of a person.
 It is one of the sources for the information system to get the person's photo.
 * `ORCID`: the identifier of the person on [ORCID](http://orcid.org), which is one of the standard platform for identifying a researcher worldwide.
 * `Identifier on ResearchID, WoS or Publon`: the identifier of the person on [Web-of-Science](http://webofscience.com) (and the related ResearcherID and Publon platforms), which is one of the standard platform for identifying a researcher worldwide.
+* `Identifier on Scopus`: the identifier of the person on [Scopus by elsevier](https://www.scopus.com), which is one of the standard platform for obtaining stats on the person's scientific publications and the related indicators.
 * `Identifier on Google Scholar`: the identifier of the person on [Google Scholar](https://scholar.google.com), which is one of the standard platform for obtaining stats on the person's scientific publications and the related indicators.
 It is also used for obtaining the photo of the person.
 * `Identifier on Github`: the identifier of the person on [Github](https://github.com), which is one of the standard code sharing platform worldwide.
 It is also used for obtaining the photo of the person.
 * `Identifier on Research Gate`: the identifier of the person on [Research Gate](https://researchgate.com), which is one of the pro social networks for researchers.